 The UK Government introduced legislation in 2010 to encourage all workers to save for retirement.
 The legislation is commonly referred to as ‘auto-enrolment’, because it forces employers to automatically put their employees into a pension scheme.
 Domestic staff are included, and employers cannot offer incentives or otherwise encourage employees to opt out.

-Nannies who earn more than £10,000 pa must be enrolled in a pension scheme automatically.
-Those earning less than £10,000 pa can request a pension scheme if they want one.
+Nannies over the age of 22 who earn more than £10,000 pa must be enrolled in a pension scheme automatically.
+Those under 22 or earning less than £10,000 pa can request a pension if they want one.

-Pension contributions are calculated as a percentage of earnings, with nothing at all payable on the first £112 per week.
-The employer’s contribution is calculated at 1% of the remainder, and that will gradually increase to 3% from April 2019 onwards.
+Pension contributions are calculated as a percentage of earnings, with nothing at all payable on the first £118 per week, or £512 per month.
+The employer’s contribution is calculated at 3% of the remainder,

 ...but you don't have to go down that route if you don't want to.
 Unlike other nanny payroll companies, with NannyMatters, you are free to choose whatever pension scheme you want.
 If you decide to set things up yourself, we'll carry out all the calculations and make the payslip adjustments at no charge at all.